Thomas Sanderling - conductor

 He is Music Director Laureate of Osaka Symphony, which awarded him the title of Music Director Laureate for his Lifetime.
 With this Orchestra he won the Grand Prix of the Osaka Critics twice in three years.

-Thomas Sanderling's future plans include: concerts with Staatskapelle Dresden, the National State Philharmonic in Budapest, with the Slovak Philharmonic in Bratislava, Tokyo Kosei and with the Radio Philharmonish at the Concertgebouw, as well as concerts in Russia: with the St. Petersburg Philharmonic and the Mariinsky Orchestra.
-Thomas Sanderling will also conduct the revival of Richard Strauss' Der Rosenkavalier at the Bolshoi Theatre in Moscow, as well as Wagner’s Der Fliegende Hollaender at the Tchaikovski Opera.
-He is also planning a new CD release, with the London Symphony Orchestra and German violinist Linus Roth.
+Thomas Sanderling's recent activities and future plans include: concerts with Staatskapelle Dresden, the National State Philharmonic in Budapest, with the Slovak Philharmonic in Bratislava, Tokyo Kosei and with the Radio Philharmonish at the Concertgebouw, as well as concerts in Russia: with the St. Petersburg Philharmonic and the Mariinsky Orchestra.
+Thomas Sanderling has also conducted the revival of Richard Strauss' Der Rosenkavalier at the Bolshoi Theatre in Moscow, as well as Wagner’s Der Fliegende Hollaender at the Tchaikovski Opera.
+CD released with London Philharmonic Orchestra and violinist Linus Roth received ECHO Klassik Award 2017.
+On the way are concerts with the Konzerthausorchester Berlin, the Tchaikovsky Symphony Orchestra in Moscow, and a concert with the Chia National Philharmonic and a special program of post war musical highlights with Gidon Kremer at Brucknerhaus Linz, including the Genesis Suite (Stravisky, Schoenberg, Milhaud etc).
+In August 2017 Thomas Sanderling became an Artistic Director and Chief Conductor at the Novosibirsk Philharmonic Orchestra.